-The Missouri River Bird Observatory aimed to start a Young Birders Club because Young Birders Clubs increase awareness and appreciation of the natural world and instill a conservation ethic in their members.
-Many young adults cite young birders clubs, camps, and other networking groups as a turning point for them in their career development.
-Young birders often have trouble finding similarly-minded peers and YBCs fill this niche.
+The Missouri River Bird Observatory aimed to start a young birders’ club because they increase awareness and appreciation of the natural world and instill a conservation ethic in their members.
+Many young adults cite young birders’ clubs, camps, and other networking groups as a turning point for them in their career development.
+Young birders often have trouble finding peers with similar interests and YBCs fill this niche.

-Our vision for the Missouri Young Birders Club is to have a club that is by kids and for kids.
+Our vision for the Missouri Young Birders’ Club is to have a club that is by young birders, for young birders.
 Empowering Missouri’s youth is a large part of the MYBC mission.
-Youth members will be involved in making decisions for all aspects of the club, as well as have the opportunity to mentor younger naturalists.
-The club will provide field trips to local birding areas and opportunities for members to get involved with various aspects of conservation.
-Currently, we are recruiting students ages 8 to 17 years old.
-The goal is to establish local chapters in different regions of the state (Ex: Kansas City Region, St. Louis Region, Central, Southwest, Southeast, Ozarks).
-Local chapters will be guided by adult members, but spearheaded youth members.
-MYBC will also have a conservation focus.
-Members will not only be able to enjoy and experience Missouri’s birds, but also take action to conserve their habitats.
-Examples of how this can be accomplished are assisting with habitat restoration projects and taking part in citizen-science programs such as eBird and FeederWatch.
-Our hope is to not only involve young Missouri birders, but any young person looking to enjoy the outdoors with their peers.
-We hope to involve students interested in art, music, design, technology, sports, cooking and any other interest they may have in additional to their interest the natural world.
-With this hope in mind, we plan to host various events designed to attract young audiences with a wide diversity of interests.
+Youth members are involved in making decisions for all aspects of the club.
+They can also mentor younger naturalists.
+The club provides field trips to local birding areas and opportunities for members to grow their knowledge of the outdoors.
+Currently, our membership consists of students ages 8 to 17 years old.
+We have established a Greater Kansas City Chapter, Greater St. Louis Chapter, Central Missouri Chapter and are developing a Springfield Area Chapter.
+Local chapters are guided by Regional Chapter Leaders and spearheaded youth members.
+MYBC also has a conservation focus.
+Members are not only able to enjoy and experience Missouri’s birds, but also take action to conserve their habitats.
+Our hope is that young birders’ can take part in assisting with habitat restoration projects as well as community-science programs such as eBird and Great Backyard Bird Count.
+We strive to not only involve young Missouri birders, but any young person looking to enjoy the outdoors with their peers.
+We work to involve students interested in art, music, design, technology, sports, cooking and any other interest they may have in additional to their interest the natural world.